 A number of cities and states have enacted restrictions including fees on single-use plastic bags.
-Eight states currently restrict the use of plastic bags — California, Delaware, Connecticut, Maine, Hawaii, Oregon, New York, and Vermont — while others, like Colorado, are working to phase them out.
+Ten states currently restrict the use of plastic bags — California, Delaware, Connecticut, Maine, Hawaii, Oregon, New York, New Jersey, Washington, and Vermont — while others, like Colorado, are working to phase them out.

 According to Environment America, Americans use more than 100 billion plastic bags every year — that’s more than 300 bags per person.
 The average use time for plastic bags is just 12 minutes, but it takes more than 1,000 years for bags to break down in the environment.

 Plastic grocery bags can pollute waterways, endanger marine life, and threaten human health as they break down into small pieces called microplastics that have been detected in human blood.
 Microplastic exposure is linked to various forms of inflammation as well as metabolic and immune disorders.